gemerden/anygraph/README.md

     parent = One('children')

     def siblings(self):
-        return [s for s in self.parent if s is not self]
+        return [s for s in self.parent.children if s is not self]

 # add items to an Items object
 items = [Item() for _ in range(5)]